Balan Wonderworld: Reception

 Balan Wonderworld received "generally unfavorable" reviews for most platforms, according to review aggregator Metacritic; the PlayStation 5 version received "mixed or average" reviews.
-Attention was drawn to suspicious positive review bombing on the Metacritic user pages.
+Attention was drawn to suspicious positive review bombing on the Metacritic pages.

 The Japanese magazine Famitsu praised the aesthetics and music, but found the gameplay mechanics tedious.
 Eurogamer's Martin Robinson felt it was too faithful to older platformers from the period of Nights into Dreams, carrying over problems unacceptable to modern gamers.
 CJ Andriessen of Destructoid said Balan Wonderworld had nostalgic appeal for fans of early experimental 3D platformers, but its gameplay and minigames lowered its quality for a modern audience.
 Bradley Ellis of Easy Allies described it as "bizarre and disappointing" despite some heart and the high-profile team members behind the game.
 GameSpot's David Wildgoose echoed other reviewers by saying the game seemed out of its time, faulting its archaic design despite providing some platforming challenges.

 Tom Marks of IGN cited Balan Wonderworld as an example of an underwhelming spiritual successor, calling it boring rather than actually broken.
 Both Mitch Vogel of Nintendo Life and John Rairdin of Nintendo World Report were highly negative; Vogel called it "a waste of [player's] time", while Rairdin was extremely disappointed with its poor use of genre mechanics.
-Chris Scullion of Video Games Chronicle were also mixed on the usefulness of the costumes, likening it to a PlayStation 2 platformer.
+Chris Scullion of Video Games Chronicle was also mixed on the usefulness of the costumes, likening it to a PlayStation 2 platformer.

 The one-button gameplay was generally seen as a disappointment, though Bradley and Marks praised the boss battles.
 Andriessen and Wildgoose noted later levels were of a higher quality.
 The costume system met with extensive criticism due to the number of repeated abilities and the restriction of jumping to particular costumes given the genre, though Wildgoose praised their variety.
 The minigames, particularly Balan's Bout, were universally panned.
 Several writers criticized the lack of a clear narrative or solid gameplay explanations.
 The Tims were also faulted as a useless addition.
 The Switch version was noted for noticeable technical problems.
 By comparison, the graphics were cited as a positive for their design and aesthetics, and the CGI cutscenes and music met with general praise.